 The richest children were more possessive.
 At the beginning, they wouldn’t want me to touch their toys, and I would need more time before they would let me play with them.
 In poor countries, it was much easier.
 Even if they only had two or three toys, they didn’t really care.
 In Africa, the kids would mostly play with their friends outside.

 These photographs are reminiscent of another wonderful photography project featuring kids and their toys.
 JeonMee Yoon photographed boys with all their blue stuff and girls with all their pink stuff.
 The results are striking.
 Likewise, there’s a wonderful set of photographs by James Mollison, counterposing portraits with children’s sleeping arrangements across cultures.
-These are all wonderful projects that powerfully illustrate global and class difference and inequality.Lisa Wade is a professor at Occidental College.
+These are all wonderful projects that powerfully illustrate global and class difference and inequality.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.